-Taoism > Papers
+Taoism > Articles

 The Meaning of the Word "Tao"

-Many mistakes are committed by those who approach the term "tao" trying to explain it to us.
-Let me show you some.
-Quote:
+Many mistakes are committed by those who approach the term "tao"

 The Tao's definition always slips around words because how we see life is also constantly shifting.
 This means the Tao is both indefinable and yet by living our life fully we can then discover our own Personal Tao…(From a Personal Tao site).

 => Read also: What is Tao

-<=Back to the Articles
+<=Back to Articles

-Copyright Way of Perfect Emptiness, 2018.
+Copyright Way of Perfect Emptiness, 2019.
 All rights reserved.